ratwolfzero/hopalong_python/README.md

 - Scalability: As the number of iterations grows, the two-pass approach’s efficiency in memory usage and processing speed becomes much more advantageous.

 Disadvantage: Trajectory points must be computed in both passes, but this trade-off is minimal.
-As the number of iterations increases, the benefits of memory efficiency and processing speed outweigh this drawback
+As the number of iterations increases, the benefits of memory efficiency and processing speed outweigh this drawback.

 ### Two-Pass Code Section